 Restricted: Only current SMU students, faculty, & staff.
 Certificate students and alumni do not have permission to use these resources.

-EZ: Off-campus access using 8-digit SMU ID & password (or your last name and 14-digit SMU ID barcode number).
+EZ: Off-campus access using 8-digit SMU ID & password.
 Access these databases - anytime, anywhere.

 In Library Only: Accessible only on Business Library computers and are not accessible via wireless connections.
 A valid SMU ID should be presented to receive a placard that must be displayed while using the computer.